The Complete Guide

 2. A Great Working Environment

 If the idea of working in a typical office environment, staring at a computer screen all day doesn’t appeal to you, then you will most likely enjoy working in a dentist’s office – a clean and well-lit environment.
-You also have the freedom to move around and also the opportunity to interact with a lot of different people.
-You also get to perform a variety of tasks so you’ll never get bored and time will fly!
+As a dental assistant, you also have the freedom to move around, be involved in a variety of tasks throughout the day, and find the opportunity to interact with a lot of different people.
+You also get to perform a variety of tasks so you’ll never get bored.
+No two days are ever the same for a dental assistant.

 3. You Can Work in Many Different Places

 Once you obtain your certification training, the world, or at least the country, is your oyster.
 Since dental assistants are needed everywhere there are dentists’ offices, you will never feel tied down.
 From big cities to small rural communities, you’ll have your choice of where in the country to live and work.
+If you’re someone who would like to experience different landscapes, this career could help achieve that.
 Also, since there are a variety of dental specialities – from oral surgeons to orthodontists and more – there are plenty of different types of settings you can work in.

 4. You Can Help People Every Day

 It’s no secret that many people don’t like – okay, even hate – going to the dentist.
 Many people feel scared and anxious during their appointment, and you are someone that can help put people at ease.
 Moreover, oral health is really important in keeping people healthy.
 Not only that, with the care provided, your patients feel confident about their bright smiles.
 That kind of makes you like a superhero!

 5. Launching Pad for Other Career Opportunities